 Location: Wellesley Hills, MA Category: Faculty Posted On: Fri Mar 29 2019 Job Description:

-Position Title: Chemistry Full-Time Faculty Member, Tenure Track
+Position Title: Computer Science Faculty - Tenure Track

-Reports to: Dean of Science, Technology, Engineering, and Math
+Reports to: Dean of Science, Technology, Engineering, and Mathematics (STEM)

 Start Date: Fall 2019

-Massachusetts Bay Community College invites applications for a full-time, tenure-track faculty position at the rank of Assistant Professor of Chemistry from qualified applicants.
-Responsibilities will include developing and teaching courses in areas of general and organic chemistry.
-The ideal candidate will demonstrate a passion for the relevant technical field(s) and collaborative work and an ability to positively influence mentor and work with diverse student populations.
-The successful candidate will be comfortable offering hands-on laboratory courses using a variety of chemical instruments, software, and tools, will demonstrate a solid understanding of a community college's role in workforce development, shared governance, commitment to collaboration, and professional development.
-This position will assist the department in tracking and identifying industry/employer needs, and will develop relevant courses and teaching strategies for students with diverse interests and learning styles in order to support student recruitment and retention.
+Massachusetts Bay Community College invites applications for a full-time, tenure-track faculty position at the rank of Assistant Professor of Computer Science from qualified applicants.
+Responsibilities will include developing and teaching courses in areas of computer science.
+The ideal candidate will demonstrate a passion for the relevant technical field(s), collaborative work with diverse faculty and staff, and an ability to positively influence, mentor, and work with diverse student populations.
+The successful candidate will be comfortable offering hands-on laboratory courses using current computer technologies, software, and tools.
+The applicant will demonstrate a solid understanding of a community college's role in workforce development as well as a successful transfer (through the creation of pathways) to a higher institution.
+The Ideal candidate will demonstrate a good understanding of shared governance, and a strong commitment to collaboration, and professional development.
+The successful candidate will assist the department in developing relevant courses and teaching strategies for students with diverse interests and learning styles in order to support student recruitment and retention.
+The ideal candidate will demonstrate excellent communication skills.

 Key Responsibilities and Duties: